3 percent down mortgages: A guide to your options

 - Income requirements: Applicant’s income cannot exceed 80 percent of the area’s median income.

-- Residential requirements: Can be a multi-family building, but at least one unit must be owner’s primary residence.
+- Residential requirements: Borrowers can purchase a multi-family building, but at least one unit must be the owner’s primary residence.

 The HomeReady program also includes more flexible underwriting requirements that allow you to count rental income toward your income requirements.
-In addition, while a 3 percent down payment is standard, you’re actually not required to dig into your own pockets at all with this mortgage: 100 percent of your contribution can come from money received as gifts and down payment assistance.
+In addition, while a 3 percent down payment is standard, 100 percent of your contribution can come from money received as gifts and down payment assistance.

 Similar to the Conventional 97 program, Fannie Mae HomeReady mortgages are offered by a variety of private lenders.
 You do not apply directly to Fannie Mae.
 You can find lenders offering this mortgage with a simple internet search.